Business Briefs

 "This is the only court that could really handle it on a national basis," Gielen said.

-But Andrew Dansicker, who represented the States' Plaintiffs' Counsel, said the lawyers in the federal court cases failed to negotiate legal fees with their counterparts in state courts.
+But Andrew M. Dansicker, who represented the States' Plaintiffs' Counsel, said the lawyers in the federal court cases failed to negotiate legal fees with their counterparts in state courts.
 Dansicker pointed out that the lawyers in the federal cases stood to reap hundreds of millions of dollars that never materialized.

 "That's life as a contingency lawyer," Dansicker said, "and sometimes you lose."